 Melanie Berzon: 'Radio Junkie'

-KCSM 91.1 FM Program Director
+KCSM 91.1 FM Operations Director

 Radio has been FM 91 Program Director Melanie Berzon's life.
 From the moment Melanie put on a pair of headphones and listened in awe as she spun records at her first radio show in 1973, she was hooked.